Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 1) Select the special process "[101] (XLS) Copy specified data from sheet to the same or different XLS file" from the Special Process drop down list.
 The file format is automatically set as *.XLS.

-2) Next select original and target files.
-If a target file does not exist, Convert XLS will create it for you.
-If the target file is the same as the original file and a new sheet name is specified, a new sheet will be created within the original file’s workbook.
-To do a whole folder use the wildcard format (i.e. d:\XLSFiles\*.XLS).
+2) Next select input and output paths.
+If an output workbook does not exist, Convert XLS will create it for you.
+If the output is the same as the input file and a new sheet name is specified, a new sheet will be created.
+To do a whole folder use the wildcard format (i.e. d:\Folder\*.XLS).

-3) Click on the ‘Click Here for Copy Sheet Details’ button where you will add information about the original and target files.
+3) Click on the ‘Click Here for Copy Sheet Details’ button where you will add information about the input and output files.

 merge xls files dialog box